pzembrod/cc64/File-formats.md

 cc64src1.d64 and cc64src2.d64 in the v05/src directory.
 A third disk image contains the sources of the text editor Peddi.

-Now, looking at ultraFORTH screens in a D64 image from a modern machine, e.g. Linux, has two snags: One, the sources are in PETSCII, not ASCII.
+Now, looking at UltraForth screens in a D64 image from a modern machine, e.g. Linux, has two snags: One, the sources are in PETSCII, not ASCII.
 And two, they seem to consist of just one giant line.
 At best 2, in case the BAM and directory in the middle (track 18 sectors 0 and 1) of the disk happen to